-These four international standards organizations (International Organization for Standards - ISO; International Electronic Commission - IEC; International Telecommunication Union - ITU; and the United Nations Economic Commission for Europe - UNECE) have concluded an agreement which aims to coordinate the members' efforts on standardization and avoid duplication of work.
+These four international standards organizations (International Organization for Standards - ISO, International Electronic Commission - IEC, Intenational Telecommunication Union - ITU, and the United Nations Economic Commission for Europe - UNECE) have concluded an agreement which aims to coordinate the members' efforts on standardization and avoid duplication of work.

-1180 1181 One recent joint project has been a proof-of-concept whose main goal is to develop semantic interoperability across consumers, industry and governments by reference to the following
+One recent joint project has been a proof-of concept whose main goal is to develop semantic interoperability across consumers, industry and governments by reference to the following requirements:

-1183 requirements:

-- Clear definition of concepts - Governance and operation of the vocabulary, in a web-enabled syntax neutral environment - The processes for discovering concepts and reusing them to foster interoperability - The process for defining and agreeing on extensions to the vocabulary - Support for multiple representations - Support for multiple languages - Implementation support tools, including mapping between native data in applications and the vocabulary - Use of tools such as Simple Knowledge Organization System (SKOS) and Resource Development Framework (RDF) - Deployment of the vocabulary Publicly Available, Free of Charge
+- Clear definition of concepts - Governance and operation of the vocabulary, in a web-enabled syntax neutral environment - The processes for discovering concepts and reusing them to foster interoperability - The process for defining and agreeing extensions to the vocabulary - Support for multiple representations - Support for multiple languages - Implementation support tools, including mapping between native data in applications and the vocabulary - Use of tools such as Simple Knowledge Organization System (SKOS) and Resource Development Framework (RDF) - Deployment of the vocabulary Publicly Available Free of Charge

 3.2.
-Conformance versus compliance versus consistency with international standards
+Conformance versus compliance versus consistent to international standards

 When the implementation of a given solution is defined solely with the terms and within the scope of a given standard, then it can be considered compliant.
 When the implementation of a given solution uses all of a given standard and builds upon that, it can be considered conformant.
-However, the extensions which were added may not be interoperable with other solutions since not included within the referenced standard.
+However the extensions which were added may not be interoperable with other solutions since not included within the referenced standard.

 When the implementation of a given solution uses only parts of a given standard and builds extensions upon that, it can be considered consistent.
-Again, the extensions which were added may not be interoperable with other solutions because not included within the referenced standard.
+Again, the extensions which were added may not be interoperable with other solutions since not included within the referenced standard.
 What's more, as not the entire referenced standard is used, there is a chance that another party which used the same standard might not be able to align since parts will be missing from the "consistent" solution.

 3.3.
-Actors needing to comply with multiple Single Windows
+Actors needing to comply with multiple single windows

-- 1210 In an international supply chain, it is possible that a single actor will need to comply with multiple - 1211 Single Windows.
-This may be obvious for actors with operations in multiple countries, each with its - own National Single Window.
-However, there can be cases within a national environment with - multiple Single Windows each handling regulatory procedures.
+- In an international supply chain, it is possible that a single actor will need to comply with multiple single windows.
+This may be obvious for actors with operations in multiple countries, each with their - own national single window.
+However, there can be cases within a national environment with - multiple single windows each handling regulatory procedures.

-1214 3.4.
+3.4.
 Different levels of experience

 - 1215 Single window implementers may have varying levels of experience making negotiations of - interoperability a challenge.
-Some long standing implementers may have a very mature system and - 1217 rich experience background which a country that has just begun its implementation will not have. - Such an imbalance may make alignment a challenge as lesser experienced implementers may have - requests which are based more on preconceptions rather than on actual experience and application - of the principles set out in UN/CEFACT Recommendations 33, 34 and 35.
+Some long standing implementers may have a very mature system and - rich experience background which a country that has just begun its implementation will not have. - Such an imbalance may make alignment a challenge as lesser experienced implementers may have - 1219 requests which are based more on preconceptions rather than on actual experience and application - of the principles set out in UNECE Recommendations 33, 34 and 35.